Sometimes API Test Base needs to connect to a service through SSL/TLS protected transport. Examples:

 - HTTP request connects to a REST API that requires client certificate authentication.

-- ACE test step connects to an integration node that requires SSL.
+- ACE request connects to an integration node that requires SSL.

-In these cases, we need to prepare a truststore for API Test Base and import the certificate from the remote service into the truststore.
+In these cases, prepare a truststore for API Test Base and import the certificate from the remote service into it.

-If you don’t already have a truststore, or you have a truststore but don’t have the certificate in it, run command like below to prepare the truststore.
+If you don’t already have a truststore, or you have one but the certificate is not in it, run a command like the one below.
+The keytool utility comes with a Java (JDK or JRE) installation.

 <Java_Home>/bin/keytool -importcert -file abc.cer -alias <certificate_alias> -keystore truststore.jks -storepass <truststore_password> -noprompt